SuleimanFarah/sunpy/ORG/Coordination-Meeting-2020-Notes.md

   * Suggestion from Jack:
     * replace with extensive matplotlib tutorial on how to overplot multiple maps
   * What it *could* do - temporally aligned data and holds those as a bunch of unordered maps which can then be rectificed to the same grid (using reproject) or plot contours on one.
 The composite map container could work out spatial extents etc or calculate WCS thangs etc.
-  * Alot of people want this (or assume it already exists!) - should it be on the roadmap?
+  * A lot of people want this (or assume it already exists!) - should it be on the roadmap?
   * However at the moment, what CompositeMap does at the moment can be removed and replaced with examples - and can be removed from 2.
   * A scope needs to be written on what a future improved version should be and look like.
 Maybe a GSOC project for implementing such scope.